Goldeneagle187/Goldeneagle187/README.md

 # Hi, I am Samindra Ray

-Botany student exploring fungal biology, plant tissue culture, and sustainable cultivation techniques.
+I'm a Botany student exploring fungal biology, plant tissue culture, and sustainable cultivation techniques.
 Passionate about the science behind growth — from grafting and micropropagation to soil health and organic fertilizers.

 ## Areas of Interest
 - Plant tissue culture & callus induction